moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/routable_tokens.md

 ### TokenAuthenticatable

 Majority of the tokens in application use `TokenAuthenticatable` framework making it easy to change how the token is generated.
-Only some of the tokens use a custom `generator`.
+Only some of the tokens use a custom `token_generator`, as in the following example:

 ```ruby
 module Clusters